Andy16823/Smartli-Backup-2/README.md

 ## More Information

-For more information about Smartli Backup, visit [smartli.me](https://smartli.me).
+For more information about Smartli Backup, visit [the website](https://backups.smartli.me).

 ## Contributing